Ancona

 Two-way migration between Italy and the United States

 The back-and-forth pattern of late nineteenth century emigration from Italy helped popularize the term golondrina (swallow), in its classic conception, the “peasant who left Italy in November after harvest for flax and wheat fields of northern Cordoba and Santa Fé [Argentina]…and in May returned to Piedmont [Italy] for the spring planting” [Thistlethwaite, p.
 25].
 Most Italian migrants to the United States, however, crossed the ocean only once (to reach America) or twice (to later return to Italy for good).
 In the 1900-1914 period, repeated back and forth movement was proportionately higher from northern Europe (see map here, and Keeling, Repeat, p.
 172).
 There was a significant exception to this return movement comparison, however: Because so many Italians did intend to return to Italy with savings, they were particularly reactive to labor market conditions.
 Employment conditions strongly influenced the migration patterns of all ethnic groups, but Italians in America, over-represented in cyclically vulnerable industries such as construction, tended to react even more sharply than most others to joblessness or the likelihood of it, by returning to their family homes in Italy where the costs of being without work were far lower (Keeling, pp. 202-05).
-During the recession years 1904, 1908 and 1911, eastward return movement to Mediterranean ports (half of more of which was to Italy) was 55% of westward flows, compared to 32% for the 1900-13 period as a whole.
+During the recession years 1904, 1908 and 1911, eastward return movement to Mediterranean ports (half or more of which was to Italy) was 55% of westward flows, compared to 32% for the 1900-13 period as a whole.
 For the rest of Europe, the eastward rate was 42% during those recessions versus 29% for the overall period (Voyage database).
 The 1908 recession was the most severe of these cyclical slumps, and Ancona was among the ships whose passenger traffic was most powerfully impacted by the eastbound surge of 1908, as shown in the graph here:

 Source for graph: Voyage database